AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 - There is a response present.
 - The current response verb, path, and query parameters (excluding the `continuationToken`) all match the current request.

 The continuation token parameter is available when working with streams or data views.
+When working with streams, select the checkbox to include the parameter in your request when no value is set.

 ## Related